 To receive an adoption application for Yoda, please email us.
 Thanks to Yoda’s sponsor, his adoption fee is waived!!!

 Background: Yoda was pulled from an overcrowded California shelter on May 4th, 2019 along with Phasma, Jedi, & Chewy.
 This is how he got his Star Wars themed name.
 May the 4th be with you!

 MEET JEDI: Jedi is at least 10 years and is a chihuahua mix (maybe doxie, too).
 She is a cautious girl that needs time to settle in and get to know her people.
 Once she knows you, she is just an absolute LOVE!

 She enjoys walks and does well on a leash.
 She loves to roll in the grass and explore.
 Jedi has done great with the children in her foster home, who are all over 12, but is cautious around men.

-Although she lives in a foster home with larger dogs, she is feisty towards them.
+Although she lived in a foster home with larger dogs, she is feisty towards them.
 It would be best for her to be in a home with smaller dogs.
-Jedi has not been introduced to a cat in her foster home.

 Don’t let her age fool you.
 She loves to play with toys!
 She also loves to snuggle under blankets and prefers to sleep next to her favorite person at night.